-The European region has a prevalence of 37% equating to 230 million people.
-Although prevalence in the European region is above the global average, Europe is faring better than many other regions relating to the proportion of individuals diagnosed, on treatment and living with controlled hypertension.
+The European region has a prevalence of 37% amounting to 230 million people.
+Although prevalence in the European region is above the global average, Europe is fairing better than the global averages when it comes to the percentage of individuals diagnosed, on treatment and living with controlled hypertension.